Published January 12, 2023 • 5 minute read

 Before signing off on a contract that includes a waiver of subrogation, there are several factors to consider.

-For one, the endorsement waives an insurer’s legal right to pursue responsible third parties for compensation to help fulfill a claim—protecting vendors from hefty fees, soured business relationships, and interrupted productivity.
+For one, the endorsement waives an insurer’s legal right to pursue responsible third parties to recoup losses paid toward a claim—protecting vendors from hefty fees, soured business relationships, and interrupted productivity.

 However, businesses that sign off on a waiver of subrogation run the risk of more costly premiums or the potential for breaching contracts with waiver-prohibiting language.